-Personal trainers with who hold certifications can point to their program of study, the certification courses, to prove their competency in their career.
+Personal trainers who hold certifications can point to their program of study and the certification courses taken to prove their competency in their career.

-All this builds confidence when making a consumer decision to hire a trainer.
-There are other steps you could take to further increase your confidence about the trainer’s background:
+All of this builds confidence when making a consumer decision to hire a trainer.
+There are other steps you could take to further increase your confidence in a trainer’s background:

-It doesn’t hurt to perform a little double-checking with the organization that issued the certificate.
+It doesn’t hurt to do a little double-checking with the organization that issued the certificate.
 These organizations maintain accurate and up-to-date records on certification holders.

 Certain organizations even maintain continuing education and re-certification requirements.

-Failure to meet these requirements lead to the certification expiring.
+Failure to meet these requirements leads to the certification expiring.
 An expired certification, absent any other current certifications, means the trainer is no longer certified.